wtlin1228/blog/content/blog/0032-building-a-react-component-library-part-1/index.md

 ![cover](./images/cover.jpg)

-When talking about React component libraries, there are already plenty of good ones for us to choose from directly, like `material-ui`, `react-spectrum`, `fluentui`, `polaris`, etc. However, I just can't stop thinking about building one for myself to use in my upcoming site.
-So I list how and why those technical decisions are made for `wtlin-ui`.
+When it comes to React component libraries, there's no shortage of excellent options to choose from.
+Popular libraries like `material-ui`, `react-spectrum`, `fluentui`, and `polaris` have already earned their place as favorites among developers.
+Nevertheless, as I plan for an upcoming website project, I can't shake the idea of creating my own library from scratch.
+In this blog post, I'll explain how and why I made certain technical decisions for my new library, `wtlin-ui`.

-- choose [Emotion][emotion] as the style engine
-- add theme-based [system CSS props][system-css-properties] and [`sx` Prop][the-sx-prop] with [Styled System][styled-system]
-- enable [Color Mode][prefers-color-scheme] without a flash of unstyled content by providing theme colors in the [CSS custom properties][css-custom-properties]
+These decisions include choosing [Emotion][emotion] as the style engine, implementing theme-based [system CSS props][system-css-properties] and [`sx` Prop][the-sx-prop] with the [Styled System][styled-system] library, and providing theme colors via [CSS custom properties][css-custom-properties] to enable [Color Mode][prefers-color-scheme] without the dreaded flash of unstyled content.

-## Choose Emotion as the style engine
+## Choose `Emotion` as the style engine

-The trend of styling frontend applications is:

-1. CSS
-1. SASS
-1. CSS-in-JS
-1. Zero runtime

-Som I was choosing from two CSS-in-JS libraries `styled-component`, `emotion` and two zero-runtime libraries `linaria`, `vanilla-extract`.

-### Styled Component

-For sure `styled-component` is one of the most popular and mature solutions, with good documentation.
-But the bundle size is larger than `emotion` and `emotion` also has better performance and flexibility.

-See also:

-- [Storybook Team - How we migrated 541 components from Styled Components to Emotion][storybook-styled-component]
-- [MUI Team - We strongly recommend using Emotion for SSR projects][mui-styled-component]

-### Linaria

-Linaria is a zero-runtime CSS in JS library.
-CSS is extracted to CSS files during build time.
-So there is no JS bundle or runtime CPU overhead.
-Also, this brings caching benefits since these static CSS files may change at a different cadence than the JS files and also opens the door to the possibility of deduplicating styles (i.e. [Atomic CSS][atomic-css]).

-Although all the features look very promising to me, the documentation is not top-notch, there isn't a dedicated website, no search feature and it feels like trial & error when trying to find a piece of information.

-See also:

-- [Airbnb Team - Airbnb’s Trip to Linaria][airbnb-trip-to-linaria]

-### Vanilla Extract
+When it comes to styling frontend applications, there are several popular options available, including CSS, SASS, CSS-in-JS, and zero-runtime libraries.
+As I considered my choices, I narrowed my focus to two CSS-in-JS libraries (styled-components and Emotion) and two zero-runtime libraries (`Linaria` and `vanilla-extract`).

+Out of these four options, `styled-components` is undoubtedly one of the most well-established and widely used libraries, with extensive documentation.
+However, I ultimately decided to use `Emotion` instead. `Emotion` has a smaller bundle size and offers superior performance and more flexibility, making it the ideal choice for my project.
+In fact, the Storybook and MUI teams both recommend using `Emotion` for various use cases.

+`Linaria` was another library that caught my attention.
+This zero-runtime CSS-in-JS library extracts CSS to standalone CSS files during build time, eliminating the need for runtime CPU overhead.
+This approach also offers caching benefits and makes it possible to deduplicate styles using [Atomic CSS][atomic-css] CSS.
+However, the lack of top-notch documentation and dedicated website, combined with the trial-and-error process of finding information, ultimately led me away from choosing this library.

-Modern solution with great TypeScript integration and no runtime overhead.
-It's pretty minimal in its features, straightforward and opinionated.
-Everything is processed at compile time, and it generates static CSS files.
-Successor of Treat, also called "Treat v3", is developed and maintained by the same authors.
+Finally, I considered `vanilla-extract`, a modern solution with excellent TypeScript integration and no runtime overhead.
+While its minimal features, straightforwardness, and opinionated nature appealed to me, the fact that it processes everything at compile time and generates static CSS files was not enough to overcome the significant downside of code co-location.

-Code co-location is the main reason that stops me from choosing `vanilla-extract`.
+Ultimately, after careful consideration, I decided to go with `Emotion` for its superior performance, flexibility, and overall suitability for my project's needs.

 ## Add theme-based system CSS props and `sx` prop with Styled System

-System CSS properties and the `sx` prop are getting more and more popular now.
-Many frameworks like `material-ui` support them nowadays.
-And I go for it since it helps simplify the components and prevent developers from jumping back and forth just to check the styles used only for doing some trivial layout.
+System CSS properties and the sx prop are becoming increasingly popular.
+Many frameworks, like `material-ui`, support them nowadays.
+I personally use them as they simplify components and prevent developers from jumping back and forth to check trivial layout styles.

-See more:

-- [MUI Team - The sx prop][mui-the-sx-prop]
-- [GitHub Team - The sx prop][github-the-sx-prop]
-- [Theme UI - The sx prop][theme-ui-the-sx-prop]

-I don't like to write such code like this whenever I want to retrieve values from the theme.
+Writing code like this whenever you want to retrieve values from the theme can become tedious:

 <!-- prettier-ignore-start -->
 ```tsx